jake314159/SwarmSimulator/readme.md

 ```
 --NoDisplay
     Don't show a display

+--NoEvo
+    Stops the individuals from attempting to evolve (ie. their parameter values are fixed)
+    This MUST be applied if no environment has been set otherwise it will cause instability
+    in the simulated behaviors

 -R --EnableRecord
     Enable recording (Note: The directory to save the images in must also be specified)